dlt-hub/verified-sources/CONTRIBUTING.md

 What do you can do here:
- - Contribute a change to an existing pipeline: Go to the "Walktrough: Fix, improve, customize, document an existing pipeline" section
+ - Contribute a change to an existing pipeline: Go to the ["Walktrough: Fix, improve, customize, document an existing pipeline"](#walktrough-fix-improve-customize-document-an-existing-pipeline) section
- - Contribute a new pipeline: Go to the "Walktrough: Create and contribute a new pipeline" section.
+ - Contribute a new pipeline: Go to the ["Walktrough: Create and contribute a new pipeline"](#walktrough-create-and-contribute-a-new-pipeline) section.
  - Join our slack to get support from us by following the [invitation link](https://join.slack.com/t/dlthub-community/shared_invite/zt-1n5193dbq-rCBmJ6p~ckpSFK4hCF2dYA).

 ## Walktrough: Fix, improve, customize, document an existing pipeline
 In this section you will learn how to contribute changes to an existing pipeline.

-1. Ensure you have followed all steps in the coding prerequesites section and the format-lint command works.
+1. Ensure you have followed all steps in the coding prerequisites section and the `format-lint` command works.
 2. Start changing the code of an existing pipeline.
-The typical development workflow will look something like this (the code examples assume you are changing the chess pipeline):
+The typical development workflow will look something like this (the code examples assume you are changing the `chess` pipeline):
 	1. Make changes to your pipeline code, for example adding new resources or fixing bugs.
-	2. Execute the pipeline example script, for example `python chess_pipeline.py` and see if there are any errors and wether the expected data ends up in your destination.
+	2. Execute the pipeline example script, for example `python chess_pipeline.py` (from `pipelines` folder!) and see if there are any errors and wether the expected data ends up in your destination.
 	3. Adjust your tests to test for the new features you have added or changes you have made in `./tests/chess/test_pipeline.py` and run the tests again duckdb locally with this command: `pytest tests/chess`
-	1. Run the linter and formatter to check for any problems: `make lint-code`
+	4. Run the linter and formatter to check for any problems: `make lint-code`
 3. Proceed to the pull request section to create a pull request to the main repo.

 ## Walktrough: Create and contribute a new pipeline
 In this section you will learn how to contribute a new pipeline.
 It is helpful to also read through the above section to see all the steps that are part of pipeline development.

 1. Before starting development on a new pipeline, please open a ticket [here](https://github.com/dlt-hub/pipelines/issues/new?assignees=&labels=verified+pipeline&projects=&template=new-verified-pipeline.md&title=%5Bpipeline+name%5D+verified+pipeline) and let us know what you have planned
 2. We will acknowledge your ticket and figure out how to proceed.
 This mostly has to do with creating a test account for the desired pipeline source and providing you with the needed credentials.
 We will also ensure that no parallel development is happening.

 Now you can get to coding.
 As a starting point we will copy the `chess` pipeline.
 The `chess` pipeline is a very basic pipeline with two sources and a few resources.
 For an even simpler starting point, you can use the `pokemon` pipeline as the starting point with the same method.
 Please also read [DISTRIBUTION.md](docs/DISTRIBUTION.md) before you start this guide to get an understanding of how your pipeline will be distributed to other users once it is accepted into our repo.

-1. Ensure you have followed all steps in the coding prerequesites section and the format-lint command works.
+1. Ensure you have followed all steps in the coding prerequisites section and the format-lint command works.
 2. We will copy the chess pipeline as a starting point.
 There is a convenient script that creates a copy of the chess pipeline to a new name.
 Run it with `python tools/new_pipeline.py my_pipeline`.
 This will create a new example script and pipeline folder in the `pipelines` directory and a new test folder in the `tests` directory.
 You will have to update a few imports to make it work.
 3. You are now set to start development on your new pipeline.

 4. You can now implement your custom pipeline.
 Consult our extensive docs on how to create dlt pipelines at [dlthub create pipeline walkthrough](https://dlthub.com/docs/walkthroughs/create-a-pipeline).
 5. Read the rest of this document and [BUILDING-BLOCKS.md](docs/BUILDING-BLOCKS.md) for information on various topics.
 6. Proceed to the pull request section to create a pull request to the main repo.

-## Coding Prerequesites
+## Coding Prerequisites

 To start development in the pipelines repository, there are a few steps you need to do to ensure you have the setup.